bennylin77/react-express-boilerplate/README.md

 ```
 npm i
 ```
-Also, you need to intall MongoDB.
+Also, you need to install MongoDB.
 The installation tutorial for MongoDB is [Here](https://docs.mongodb.com/manual/installation/).

 **2. Configure**